Environment and Sustainability (ENVS) - Bachelor of Arts

 ENVS 360.
 Global Environmental Policy.
 (3 Credits)

 A critical examination of key perspectives, economic and political processes, policy actors, and institutions involved in global environmental issues.
 Students analyze ecological, cultural, and social dimensions of international environmental concerns and governance as they have emerged in response to increased recognition of global environmental threats, globalization, and international contributions to understanding of these issues.
 The focus of the course encourages students to engage and evaluate texts within the broad policy discourse on globalization, justice, and the environment.
-Prerequisites: ENVS 100; ECON 201, ENVS 200 or SCI 202; junior standing or instructor approval.
+Prerequisites: ENVS 100; ECON 201, or ENVS 200; junior standing or instructor approval.

 ENVS 370.
 Water Policy and Politics.
 (3 Credits)

 Study of the history, politics and institutions related to water policy and administration with comparative reference to different regions of the United States and internationally.
 Attention is given to the industrial development of the East and the created water resources of the arid West as a way to understand changing social sentiments toward water and water policy.
 The course also examines water pollution laws and water management.
-Prerequisites: ENVS 100; ECON 201 or ENVS 200 or SCI 202; junior standing or instructor approval.
+Prerequisites: ENVS 100; ECON 201, or ENVS 200; junior standing or instructor approval.

 ENVS 373.
 The Water Planet.
 (3 Credits)